 Combinatorial Exploration is a framework that unifies the often ad-hoc methods used in enumerative combinatorics.
 In this talk we will explain how Combinatorial Exploration works, how it can be automated, and how it is applied to the study of pattern-avoiding permutations to prove new results and reprove dozens of old ones.
 We will also discuss the new web database PermPAL that catalogs these results.

 A growing self-avoiding walk (GSAW) is a walk on a graph that is directed, does not visit the same vertex twice, and has a trapped endpoint.
-We show that the generating function enumerating GSAWs on a half-infinite strip of finite height is rational, and we give a procedure to construct a combinatorial finite state machine that allows one to compute this generating function.
-We then modify this procedure to compute generating functions for GSAWs under two probabilistic models.
-We perform Monte Carlo simulations to estimate the expected length and displacement for GSAWs on the quarter plane, half plane, full plane, and half-infinite strips of bounded height for which we cannot compute the generating function.
-Finally, we prove that the generating functions for Greek key tours (GSAWs on a finite grid that visit every vertex) on a half-infinite strip of fixed height are also rational, allowing us to resolve several conjectures.
+We show that the generating function enumerating GSAWs on a half-infinite strip of finite height is rational.
+We also compute generating functions for GSAWs under two probabilistic models and perform Monte Carlo simulations to estimate their expected length and displacement.
+Finally, we prove that the generating functions for Greek key tours on a half-infinite strip of fixed height are also rational, allowing us to resolve several conjectures.